svenmalvik/svenmalvik.com/_posts/2020-12-10-azure-apim-at-norway.md

 [![Azure API Management at Norway](https://cdn.svenmalvik.com/images/devreal-apim-yt.png "Azure API Management at Norway")](https://www.youtube.com/watch?v=N2qGQU3GAh4)*Watch this DEVREAL episode on YouTube: Azure API Management at Norway*

-## Next Steps
+## DEVREAL means Real Developers, Real Experiences

 This event was a real success.
 90 minutes, 8 speakers, and a lot of great insights from companies using Azure API Management, and from Microsoft.
-I got messages, comments, and direct feedback the days after, and everyone liked this different format.
+I got messages, comments, and direct feedback the days after, and everyone loved this so different format.
+Instead of havinng long sessions, we had short ones.
+Instead of talking about different services, we talked about the same one.
+Instead of pretending all speakers are experts, we focused on experiences and what we maybe didn't do so well.
+Our one expert was the product manager of Azure API Management, and we could ask him questions, what we did.

+## Nest Step

+We will definitely continue in 2021 with more services, and more topics.
+If you have any suggestions, let me know.